Early History of the Way

 *Mt.
 3.32, “But His secret is with the righteous.”
 Secret=secret counsel (within); sealed from all except those chosen to whom He would reveal.

-The Sadouks entertained three corruptions, money, political power, and a growing allowance of Hellenistic thinking within Judaism, or syncretism.
-The money came from the Tobiad family, who were Jewish tax collectors for the Greeks, and who were close associates of the Sadouks.
-The political power came from associations with Greeks who maintained military and civil authority (see, Sadducees).
-This continued corruption will lead to the above mentioned split in the Zadokite priesthood.
-With the inception of the Greek invasion, the enlightened vision toward the spirit of God becomes fractured, causing the rise of the Pharisees (200 BC), and finally, the exodus of the Teacher of Righteousness with those many who follow (150 BC).
-Known as the Tzadikim, the righteous, we know them as the Assideans (Hasids=pious), the Essene.
+With the invasion of the Greeks and then following the first one-hundred-year span of occupation, a growing clique of the Zadokite priesthood (Sadouk in Greek, and whom we know today as Sadducees) became corrupted.
+The Sadouks entertained three corruptions: money, political power, and a growing allowance for Hellenistic thinking within Judaism, or syncretism.
+The money came from the Tobiad family, who were Jewish tax collectors for the Greeks and who were close associates of the Sadouks.
+The political power came from associations with Greeks who maintained military and civil authority (see Sadducees).
+This continued corruption will lead to the above-mentioned split in the Zadokite priesthood.

 NAZARENES and OSSAEANS